 I have found that the best predictive technique uses the transits of Jupiter, Saturn, Uranus, Neptune and Pluto, while progressing the personal planets: Sun, Moon, Mercury, Venus and Mars.
 What I find interesting is that whether using progressions (a day for a year,) solar arcs or transits, the same themes are repeated.
 By understanding the journey of the individual in the natal chart, and predicting how the story will unfold through transits and progressions, we can see the entire life path.
 As a dream analyst, I am always fascinated by how the archetypes that appear in a person's dreams will mirror exactly the archetypes that describe the hero's journey in a chart.
 Dreams and astrology influence us from a metaphorical realm of symbolic expression.

-Learning astrology can seem overwhelming because of the details involved, but I offer a class and a formula that can be easily applied.
+Learning astrology can seem overwhelming because of the details involved, but I can help you understand your lifepath, revealed by the chart.
 Contact me for more information.

 Many years ago, I read a chart for a client and observed stressful aspects in her 5th house of children.
 When I asked about them, she mentioned that one of her daughters was pregnant and getting married.
 Knowing that nothing negative is ever happening, I simply asked the daughter’s age and inqured about the pregnancy.
 Later that week the daughter's fiancé was slapped with a paternity suit from another woman.